 • Rent in the capital isn’t cheap!
 The borough with the cheapest rent that we found (Barking) has an average rent of just over £1300 per month – that’s over £300 a week.
 To put that into perspective for those of you overseas, out of the world's 524 cities, London is ranked the 44th most expensive to rent a property.

 Ask us, and relocating to London could be a great way for you to make the most of the Stamp Duty Holiday.
 However, it’s not something you should rush.

 Moving to a new city is hard enough in itself, let alone London - by far the UK's largest!
 As you’ve seen above, living in London comes with its costs.
-To live comfortably and get a mortgage you require a well-paid job, as well as being clued up on your finances.
+To live comfortably and get a house repayments you require a well-paid job, as well as being clued up on your finances.
 Which is why, if relocating to the capital would require you to find a new job or seek financial support, we’d strongly advise you don't do so just yet.

 Even today, the full impact of the virus on the economy is still very much unclear, and we could many more companies make redundancies or shut down altogether – highly likely in the event of a second lockdown and not ideal if you've got large financial overheads.
 During Lockdown, the majority of companies have also suspended or fully scrapped their recruitment plans due to the virus, so it's not like getting another would be easy either.

 Uncertainty that's been mirrored through property prices, which for the first time since 2012, have seen a year on year fall of 0.1 per cent, despite a 1.8 per cent climb in May.
 As a result, property prices this year are around 20 per cent below the same period in 2019.
 A downturn that's cost the economy around £27 billion!